2019 New Jersey General Assembly election

 The 2019 Elections for New Jersey's General Assembly was held on November 5, 2019.
 All 80 seats in the Assembly were up for election.
-The candidates who won in November will be part of the 219th New Jersey Legislature.
+The candidates who won were a part of the 219th New Jersey Legislature.

 All 80 seats of the New Jersey General Assembly were up for election.
 Democrats held a 54–26 supermajority in the lower house prior to the election.
 The members of the New Jersey Legislature are chosen from 40 electoral districts.
 Each district elects one state senator and two State Assembly members.
 New Jersey uses coterminous legislative districts for both its State Senate and General Assembly.

 Going into the 2019 election, every legislative district was represented by two Assembly members of the same party.
 This was maintained afterward, as Republicans flipped both seats in the 1st district and broke the Democratic supermajority.